IamQui/Master-Solidity/README.md

     // Events allow clients to react to specific contract changes you declare event Sent(address from, address to, uint amount);
+    // this declares an event - Ethereum clients can listen for these events without much cost.
+As soon as it is emitted, the listener receives the arguments (from, to, amount) which makes it possible to track transactions

-    // Constructor code is only run when the contract is created constructor() {
+    // Constructor is a special function that is only executed when the contract is created and CANNOT be called afterwards.
+In this case, it permanently stores the address of the person creating the contract constructor() {
-        minter = msg.sender;
+        minter = msg.sender; // msg is a special global variable that contains propertes which allow access to the blockchain. msg.sender is always the address where the current function call came from
     }

-    // Sends an amount of newly created coins to an address
+    // Sends an amount of newly created coins to another address function mint(address receiver, uint amount) public {
-    // Can only be called by the contract creator function mint(address receiver, uint amount) public {
+        require(msg.sender == minter); // require function defines conditions that read - in this case - the contract can only be called by the contract creator else contract reverts balances[receiver] += amount;
-        require(msg.sender == minter);
-        balances[receiver] += amount;
     }

-    // Errors allow you to provide information about why an operation failed.
+    // Errors allow you to provide information to the caller about why a condition or an operation failed.
+Errors are used together with the revert statement.
-    // They are returned to the caller of the function. error InsufficientBalance(uint requested, uint available);

-    // Sends an amount of existing coins from any caller to an address function send(address receiver, uint amount) public {
+    // The revert statement unconditionally aborts andreverts all changes (similiar to the require function) But allow you to provide the name of an error and additional data which will be supplied to the caller (and eventually to the front-end application or block explorer) so that a failure can more easily be debugged or reacted upon. error InsufficientBalance(uint requested, uint available);

+    // The send function can be used by anyone (who already has some of these coins) to send coins to anyone else.
+If the sender does NOT have enough coins to send, the if condition evaluates to true and as a result, the revert will cause the operation to fail while providing the sender with error details using the InsufficientBalance error. function send(address receiver, uint amount) public {
         require(amount <= balances[msg.sender], InsufficientBalance(amount, balances[msg.sender]));
         balances[msg.sender] -= amount;